SUSTAINABLE FUTURES FOR LATIN AMERICA

 We are establishing a research practice in sustainability policy approaches in Latin America through the development of policy research, social analysis, and public education.

-Research is at the core of our programs.
-Our ES&P Program develops research projects to analyze the conditions of environmental and sustainability policy in the region.
+Our Policy Lab develops research projects to analyze the conditions of environmental and sustainability policy in Latin America.
 Based on this landscape research and the data produced by our technical programs we develop and disseminate new knowledge to promote sustainable practices in the social, enterprise, and public sectors.
-Our ES&P Program in turn generates important qualitative inputs to our technical programs to inform the development of quantitative analysis informed by local realities.
+Our Policy Lab generates important qualitative inputs to our technical programs to inform the development of quantitative analysis informed by local realities.
 We combine research, data development, and policy analysis to educate and inform societies to promote sustainable solutions to climate change challenges.
+Currently the Policy Lab is conducting work along three broad themes: SDG’s and Agenda 2030 progress; climate change ethics and justice; and implementation of sustainable economy approaches in Latin America (LCA, industrial ecology, circular economies, green economies).

 WHITE PAPERS | CONFERENCES